 Art and Design

 Creativity through the visual arts is essential for developing confidence and well-being.
 It provides an outlet for personal expression and develops the unique individuality within each child.
 Learning a visual language is a necessary form of communication in the creative industries.
 Drawing is at the heart of all forms of design and at St John’s drawing skills are developed through KS3.
 At St. John’s we use a thematic approach in keeping with the examination specifications.
-The themes are the same for years 7 and 8 but the approaches focus on different artists and skills.
-Drawing from direct observation is tested, along with classwork and sketchbook research at each Milestone Assessment.
-Students are expected to keep a sketchbook to record their ideas and for homework.
+All students will follow the same theme but the approach will differ according to the teacher’s interest and expertise.
+The NC is fully covered throughout KS3 in that all students will have the opportunity to create their own work using a range of techniques and processes and learn about the work of the great artists.

 Year 7